zoeyvu/ThanhNguyenVu/README.md

  Feel free to call me by Zoey

-- 🦆 [EasyMeme](https://github.com/ThanhNguyenVu/EasyMemes) is the project I am working on to help produce quick memes on iPad.
+- I am working on 🦆 [EasyMeme](https://github.com/ThanhNguyenVu/EasyMemes) to help produce quick memes on iPad.
 - 🌱 I am currently studying Mathematics - Combinatorics and Optimization major at the University of Waterloo
 - 👀 I’m open for co-op/internship for Fall 2021